Skip to content

 Poor vision at night and during low lighting are the first signs of the condition.
 Your dog’s pupils will be larger than normal, and there may be an obvious shine to the eye.

-This condition normally affects dogs aged between 3 and 8 years old.
+This condition normally affects dogs aged between three and eight years old.
 It can’t be treated, but blind dogs can still live a long, happy life.

 Epilepsy